- 3.42K views

-Costa Rica has long been a feature on many traveller’s bucket lists.
-Famed for its towering volcanoes, stunning beaches and dense forests, there is no denying that this relatively small corner of South America is a nature lover's paradise.
-It’s only recently, that Costa Rica has gained fame as a hot-location for adventure tourism.
+Costa Rica has long been a feature on many travelers’ bucket lists.
+Famed for its towering volcanoes, stunning beaches, and dense forests, there is no denying that this relatively small corner of South America is a nature lover's paradise.
+It’s only recently, that Costa Rica has gained fame as a hot location for adventure tourism.
 A trip to Costa Rica provides endless opportunities for visitors to combine exploration and culture with adrenaline.
-Ever-popular treetop walks through dense forest canopies — often cloaked in mist — present a unique opportunity to tap into this new-found need-for-speed.
+Ever-popular treetop walks through dense forest canopies — often cloaked in the mist — present a unique opportunity to tap into this new-found need-for-speed.

 After all, why hike through the jungle when you can strap yourself into a harness, clip onto a steel cable and go hurtling through the forest?
 Here are our top picks for where to go ziplining in Costa Rica.

 - Debra Ryder